rgutmen/VolumePercentage/README.md

 * Trading.

 ## Improvements
-* Use the VWAP to color de candles, instead bullish and bearish.
+* Use the VWAP to colour de candles if the price is above or below, instead bullish and bearish.